-Rajan Samuel serves as Housing Finance Manager for the Asia and Pacific (AP) region.
-His responsibilities include identifying alternative legal structures to promote housing for the poor; providing structured technical assistance to partner organizations in the area of risk, fund and portfolio management; and developing alternative financial instruments to tap into capital markets.
-As part of his engagements for the Center for Innovation in Shelter and Finance he is currently serving as project director, for the “Cambodia Housing Microfinance Capacity Building” Project, in partnership with SCBF; has provided technical advice for the project “Cambodia Sanitation Finance”, for ADB; and has served as Area Technical Lead, for the project “Transforming Access to Housing Finance in India”, in partnership with USAID.
+Rajan Samuel serves as national director, Habitat for Humanity India.
+Prior to that, he held the position of housing finance manager for the Asia and Pacific region for seven years where he focused on developing alternative financial instruments to tap into capital markets.
+As part of his engagements for the Center for Innovation in Shelter and Finance he has served as project director for the Cambodia Housing Microfinance Capacity Building Project in partnership with SCBF; has provided technical advice for the project Cambodia Sanitation Finance for ADB; and has served as area technical lead for Transforming Access to Housing Finance in India in partnership with USAID.

 Mr. Samuel has been involved in finance and community development for more than 27 years and has undertaken assignments in 25 countries.
 He has worked for EFICOR, Opportunity International, World Bank, Khula Finance, DFID, IFAD, CARE, World Vision, Danida and others.

 Mr. Samuel has a master’s degree in commerce and business administration and is a CGAP certified trainer.
 He has presented his Ph.D. thesis on microfinance and transiting economics at Azerbaijan State Economic University.
 Rajan speaks Hindi, Tamil and Kannada.
 He is based in Mumbai, India.